-Given the current extent of woodland cover in the National Park (approximately 30%), the sustainable management of existing native and productive conifer woodlands is a priority in order to enhance biodiversity and landscape quality as well as producing timber and non-timber products and services.
-The key constraints are unsustainable herbivore impacts (both domestic and non-domestic), invasive species, woodlands with limited species diversity and age structure, and limited woodland management options.
-Productive conifer woodland with suitable management and species diversity can contribute to a woodland habitat network, as well as providing habitat for some priority species, contributing to landscape character, and producing timber.
-Tree health and woodland resilience are key themes for forestry in the 21st century and development of diverse woodlands will improve resilience and provide more capacity to enable them to respond to rapidly changing natural or socio-economic conditions.
+Given the current extent of woodland cover in the National Park (31%), the sustainable management of existing native and productive conifer woodlands is a priority in order to enhance biodiversity and landscape quality as well as producing timber and non-timber products and services.
+The key constraints are unsustainable herbivore impacts (both domestic and non-domestic), invasive species, limited species diversity and age structure, limited silvicultural options along with limited funding options.
+Productive conifer woodland with suitable management and species diversity can contribute to a woodland habitat network as well as providing habitat for some priority species, contributing to landscape character, and producing timber.
+Tree health and woodland resilience are key themes for forestry in the 21st century and development of diverse, 'climate-ready' woodlands will improve resilience and provide more capacity to enable them to respond to rapidly changing natural or socio-economic conditions.

-The Trees and Woodland Strategy will identify issues and solutions to enhance woodland management, with a focus on priority woodland habitats and flagship species found within the National Park (as defined in the National Park Partnership Plan 2018 - 2023).
-The Strategy will encourage increased woodland diversity in species and age structure to deliver more resilient woodlands.
+The Trees and Woodland Strategy encourages the development and implementation of solutions to enhance woodland management, with a focus on priority woodland habitats and species found within the National Park (see the Scottish Biodiversity List).
+The strategy encourages increased woodland diversity in species and age structure to deliver more resilient woodlands.